-As the January 1, 2020 mandatory implementation date approaches, radiology practices, outpatient imaging centers, and hospital facilities are weighing their readiness and implementing the systems necessary for compliance with the CMS Medicare rules governing the Appropriate Use Criteria (AUC) Program.
+With the Centers for Medicare and Medicaid Services (CMS) extending the mandatory implementation date to January 1, 2022, radiology practices, outpatient imaging centers, and hospital facilities continue to weigh their readiness to implement the systems necessary for compliance with the CMS Medicare rules governing the Appropriate Use Criteria (AUC) Program.
 This is part of the “Protecting Access to Medicare Act” (PAMA) passed by Congress in 2014 and is designed to improve diagnostic accuracy and quality of care while reducing unnecessary testing for Medicare patients.

 With respect to Radiology, the AUC Program is focused on supporting referring providers when ordering advanced diagnostic imaging services to include MRI, CT, Nuclear Medicine, and PET.
 It’s mandated that when ordering these advanced imaging services, the referring provider or their designee will be required to consult a Clinical Decision Support Mechanism (CDSM), an interactive, electronic portal where they can access AUC that will greatly enhance the clinical decision experience.